Appsurify/appsurify-testbrain-cli/README.md

 Python 3.7+

 > Note: Support for Python 3.7 will be completed soon because
-> this version is already considered depricated
+> this version is already considered deprecated

 ### Support OS / Python